rafael-paiva/talk-unit-test/src/README.md

 ## Agenda

- - The template
-  - Installing
-  - Working
+ - Unit Test
-  - Deploying
+  - What is it?
+  - Why is it important?
+  - When should we do it?
+ - Be a rock star!
- - Your talk
+  - Be different
-  - Organization
+  - Make the difference
-  - Content requirements
-  - Communication requirements
-  - The DONT's
-  - Tips
+  - Be recognized
-  - If you are recording

 ----